Creating a Workbook

 For more information, see Workbook Table Views, Workbook Pivot Tables, or Workbook Charts.

-5. (Optional) To change the order in which the workbook visualizations are displayed, drag the workbook tab to a new position.
+5. (Optional) To change the order of your workbook visualizations, drag the workbook tab to a new spot.

 Related Topics